-Here’s why we always recommend buying bullion coins or bars.
+Here’s why we always recommend buying bullion coins like Canadian silver and gold maples or bars.
 You’ll also learn when there could be an exception to this rule.

 A not uncommon question when thinking about buying silver is should I buy numismatic or collectible coins instead of your garden variety bullion coins?